Say7geefx/BitCapital/content/pages/index.md

     items:
       - title: Air Cargo
         subtitle: ''
         text: "Cargoes such as pharmaceuticals, perishables, and even automotives\_need to reach their final destination with top speed and as a priority.
 To ensure the reliable, transparent, and agile transportation of your cargo whenever you need it, QuickShipNow has designed their Air Cargo Solutions to suit your needs.
-For a trusted air cargo solution, look no further than QuickShipNow.\n\n.\n\n"
+For a trusted air cargo solution, look no further than QuickShipNow.\n\n.\n"
         actions: []
         colors: bg-neutralAlt-fg-dark
         styles: